ubc-library-rc/abacus/en/guides/user/index.md

 ![Your institution's data](images/institution.png)

-To easily limit the material to which your account has access, select your university from the icons at the top of the page.
+To easily limit your search to material to which your account has access, select your university from the icons at the top of the page.
+To limit your search to material that is available to the public without log in, select the [Abacus Open Data](https://abacus.library.ubc.ca/dataverse/abacus-open) icon.

 The general search is a generalized keyword search.
 You can search for phrases by enclosing them in quotation marks: eg. `"Adult Literacy Survey"`  will find the *International Adult Literacy Survey (IALS)* but not the *Adult Literacy and Life Skills Survey*.